SOLAS-TTRPG/SOLAS/README.md

 Once per turn when you reduce a creature's heart, you recover **Focus**, **Stamina**, or **Heart** at the start of your next turn.
 Recover your normal amount, then also roll R1 and recover points in the one that you choose (up to your maximum), equal to the number of successes.

 ### Warcaster
-If your **heart** is reduced while you are concentrating on a trick, you may roll a **Constitution** check.
+If your **heart** is reduced while you are concentrating on a spell, you may roll a **Constitution** check.
 If you roll more successes than damage that you took, you maintain concentration on the spell.

 ### Well Armored
 Your **strength** is considered to be one higher when meeting an armor requirement.
 For example, a strength score of one allows the character to wear light armor, which usually requires a strength of two.